-Cats can obtain the nutrients they require from various ingredients, which they can usually acquire from a well-balanced diet tailored to your cat’s lifestyle and stage.
-The primary nutrients that a cat will get from its diet are protein, fats, carbohydrates, vitamins and minerals, and water.
+Cats can obtain the nutrients they require from various ingredients, which they can usually acquire from a well-balanced diet tailored to your cat’s lifestyle and age.
+The primary nutrients that a cat will get from their diet are proteins, fats, carbohydrates, vitamins, minerals, and water.

 To ensure that cats get enough nutrients, only buy foods with an Association of American Feed Control Officials (AAFCO) statement on the label.

-AAFCO requires that cat food for adult maintenance should contain a minimum of 26% crude protein on a dry matter basis to be considered nutritionally complete and balanced.
-30% is the bare minimum for growth and reproduction.
+AAFCO requires that cat food for adult maintenance should contain a bare minimum of 26% crude protein on a dry matter basis to be considered nutritionally complete and balanced.
+30% is the very bare minimum for growth and reproduction.
 On a dry matter basis, the AAFCO minimum for fat in all cat foods is 9%.
 This is enough for an animal to survive but not to thrive, so commercial cat food will often contain 40% or more protein.
 Cats fed a diet with 30-38% protein will lose muscle mass over time, and this is not an optimal protein content.

 Healthy cat food should contain the following vitamins:

-Water makes up most of a cat’s body and is required for nearly every metabolic function.
-It is one of the most critical nutrients for cats, so ensure your cat is getting an adequate amount.
+Water makes up most of a cat’s body and is required for nearly every metabolic function, so ensure your cat is getting an adequate amount.
 Healthy cats should drink 4 to 5 ounces of water per 5 pounds of body weight, including water from their food.

 Featured Image Credit: Creative Cat Studio, Shuterstock